 Physicians measure enzyme activity with a blood test.
 They do so by taking a blood sample for adults, or a less invasive heel stick (a smaller prick) for babies.

-Genetic testing for Gaucher disease
+Carrier screening for Gaucher disease

 Genetic testing shows whether a person has the specific mutations associated with Gaucher disease.
 Physicians perform this test using a blood or saliva sample.